kayahr/canonn-decryptor/README.md

 Testing
 -------

-Run `npm test` to check the TypeScript and CSS files and to run the unit tests.
+Use `npm test` to run the tests.

 Deployment
 ----------

-For deployment run `npm run package` to bundle all JavaScript files into a single file and copy all files necessary for the deployment into the `dist` directory.
-Deploy the content of this directory to your web server.
+For deployment copy the content of the `lib/package` directory to your web server, after running `npm install` to package the application.

 Links